karrenberg/hdrscreensaver/README.md

 cmake --build build --config Release
 ```

 3. The resulting `.scr` file will be in `build/Release/`.
-Use the provided install script to register as a screensaver.
+Use the provided install script to register as a screensaver: `install_screensaver.bat install`.
+4. To uninstall the screensaver, use `install_screensaver.bat uninstall`.

 #### Notes for Visual Studio Code Users
 - You do **not** need the full Visual Studio IDE, only the Build Tools 2022 with C++ support.